Blepharoplasty – Upper Eyelids

 Oculoplastic Surgeons who specialise in Blepharoplasty have taken their area of expertise one step further, devoting their skills purely to cosmetic eyelid surgery.
-Because such advanced training and experience is required in the areas of Opthalmology, cosmetic and corrective eyelid surgery, these specialists are rare and provide patients with the comfort they are dealing with an absolute expert in the field of cosmetic and functional eyelid surgery.
+Oculoplastic surgeons have completed advanced training in Opthalmology for 6 years after their medical degree.
+After becoming an eye specialist they then complete a further 2-4 years of training before working solely as an Oculoplastic Surgeon.
+Because such advanced training and experience is required in the areas of Opthalmology, cosmetic and corrective eyelid surgery, these specialists are uncommon and provide patients with the comfort they are dealing with an absolute expert in the field of cosmetic and functional eyelid surgery.

 3. What are the advantages of having blepharoplasty performed by an Oculoplastic specialist?

-Many plastic surgeons perform the Blepharoplasty procedure in the same manner for all patients.
-This is like visiting a hairstylist who can only cut your hair in one way.
+Opthalmic surgeons have trained for up to 10 years after their medical degree to be eye specialists.
 The Art of Blepharoplasty needs to be refined and customised for each patient individually.
 As recent as 10 years ago and even today, excessive orbital fatty tissue was removed as part of the blepharoplasty procedure, resulting in periorbital hollowness and an ill appearance.
 Today we know that youthful eyes are open and full.
 This is why I, as an Oculoplastic surgeon, customise the treatment plan for each of my patients individually to achieve a youthful harmonious outcome.

 4. I can’t put my eye makeup on like I used to, will cosmetic eyelid surgery help?